-DoVA offers merit-based fellowships to all MFA students.
-Under the current funding structure, all MFAs (including international students) receive a 75% tuition fellowship in both the first and second year of the program.
-MFA students also pay applicable fees.
+DoVA offers fellowships to all MFA students.
+Under the current funding structure, all MFAs (including international students) receive 75% tuition fellowship through their two years within the program.
+MFA students are responsible for additional applicable fees.
 The funding structure is subject to change.
 Admitted students will receive detailed funding information in their offer of admission.

 Teaching Assistantships

-Under the current funding structure, all MFA students receive three TA positions in their first year and three TA positions in their second year.
-The positions pay $3000 per class, for a total of $9000 each year.
-The current funding structure is subject to change; students receive official notice of their TA assignments in the Summer before each academic year they are in residence.
+Under the current funding structure, MFA students may receive TA positions during their time in the program.
+If teaching, students typically receive official notice of their TA assignments the quarter before their appointment.
 MFA students are also encouraged to apply for assistantships in other departments across the university.